Discover our herbarium

 Linden can be used in the field of cosmetics.
 Indeed, its active ingredients are known to relax the skin, reduce wrinkles or limit the appearance of imperfections and pimples.
 Applying a linden decoction with a soft cloth to your skin would allow you to naturally care for it and purify it serenely.

 BENEFITS OF LINDEN

-Linden is known and appreciated for its calming and antispasmodic properties.
-Slightly hypnotic, it is said to have a remarkable sedative action on the nervous system, which it gradually soothes.
-For this reason, it is recommended for people who have difficulty sleeping or who suffer from light sleep.
-The Linden is known for its ability to remedy the agitation often caused by intellectual overwork, without causing reflex depression.
-However, care must be taken not to ingest too much linden.
-It is said that consuming too many herbal infusions of Linden, for example, would make the herbal tea exciting and could, contrary to all the soothing properties that are attributed to Linden, cause insomnia.
+Linden is said to have a sedative action on the nervous system, it calms people.
+For this reason, it is recommended for people who have difficulty sleeping.
+The Linden is known for its ability to remedy the agitation.
+However, care must be taken not to ingest too much Linden.

 Linden is also known to help difficult digestions.